 This concept was demonstrated in an article produced in The Archives Italiennes de Biologie: A Journal of Neuroscience.
 The study found that we not only recognize brands, but the brain can have an emotional response to brand recognition.
 A brand can initiate positive or negative neurological reactions.
 This knowledge creates an interesting and innovative foundation for developing employee wellness programs within a company’s brand or in the development of a separate brand for an employee wellness program.

 A study in the Lancet assessed the outcomes of public health mass media campaigns in various health categories: chronic disease prevention, alcohol and other drugs, heart disease risk factors and more.
-The investigators concluded that mass media campaigns “can directly and indirectly produce positive changes or prevent negative changes in health related behaviors across large populations.”
+The investigators concluded that mass media campaigns “can, directly and indirectly, produce positive changes or prevent negative changes in health-related behaviors across large populations.”

 There are some factors that must be in place for the campaign to be successful.
-Availability of resources to make the positive health change are essential.
+The availability of resources to make a positive health change are essential.
 For example, say your organization prints off the Hand Washing poster at the bottom of this post and posts it by the sinks in your office bathrooms.
 However, when the employee gets to the bathroom, there isn’t any soap in the dispenser.
 It’s going to be difficult for the employee to complete the desired health action of washing their hands because they do not have the tools required.
 Setting our team up for success physically and environmentally is a crucial element in creating an employee wellness brand.

 The study also put forth that company policies and efforts that support positive health change can be extremely effective when paired with a media campaign.
 For example, say your organization is trying to improve movement because many of the employees are in sedentary positions.
 At a policy level, your company could incentivize employees to attend exercise events by giving them points towards their employee wellness program.
 You could also hold an afternoon yoga session once a month.
 From a communications standpoint, you could leverage online channels and physically post flyers to broadcast the time and place and highlight yoga’s benefits.
 With consistent imagery and styling, you start to create a narrative as a brand.